twines up the lowland forest trees

 Main Threats

 Habitat loss from land clearance is the primary threat.
 Browsing by introduced possums and deer.
 No significant commercial use.
-Climate change affecting forest habitats.
+Climate change affects forest habitats.
 Protection of lowland forest is critical.

 Population